 photo: Antler Lodge poster – printed by Thompson Printing, Perth, used with permission – Jim Winton

-(this story is an excerpt from the book ‘Lanark County Connections: Memories Among the Maples’ – available online or in local stores.
-ISBN-9780987702647)
+(this story is an excerpt from the book ‘Lanark County Connections: Memories Among the Maples’ – available:

 For more information on dance halls and musicians in Lanark County: